DaveSkender/Stock.Indicators/src/_common/ObsoleteV3.md

 See your compiler `Warning` to identify these in your code.

+- All static time-series API method prefix were renamed from `GetX()` to `ToX()` to better reflect their purpose as a conversion utility.
+The former "Get" prefix innaccurately implied a retrieval operation.

 - `Use()` method parameter `candlePart` is now required and no longer defaults to `CandlePart.Close`.
 - `Use()` now returns a chainable `QuotePart` instead of a tuple.
 These also replace the redundant `GetBaseQuote()` and `BaseQuote` items, respectively.